Yihe-Harry/DSA3101-Group-Project/README.md

 | Wang Yihe       | [Yihe-Harry](https://github.com/Yihe-Harry) |

 <h2>Notes</h2>
-Note that the API can be used as an actual implemetation of question A5 (Segmentation Updates).
+Note that the API can be used as an answer to question A5 (Segmentation Updates), since it is an actual implementation of a real-time segmentation model.
 Refer to Project Structure above for the location of the API.

 <h2>References</h2>